OpenStickCommunity/gp2040ce-binary-tools/README.md

 the need for generating these board configurations at compile time.
 This allows for more custom builds and less dependency on the build jobs, and is a feature in progress in the core firmware.

-The produced firmware + config(s) can be written to a file with `--new-binary-filename FILENAME` or straight to a RP2040 in BOOTSEL mode with `--usb`.
+The produced firmware + config(s) can be written to a file with `--new-filename FILENAME` or straight to a RP2040 in BOOTSEL mode with `--usb`.
 The output file is a direct binary representation by default, but if `FILENAME` ends in ".uf2", it will be written in the UF2 format, which is generally more convenient to the end user.